 To respond to fierce competition and keep customers interested in buying Mini Games, it was necessary to regularly introduce new games.
-Over the lifespan of the Nintendo Mini Game Series, no less than forty-eight different games were released (not counting color or package variants of the same game).
+Over the lifespan of the Nintendo Mini Game Series, at least fifty different games were released (not counting color or package variants of the same game).

 For a list of all games go to the Nintendo Mini Game Series overview.